Great Eastern Main Line: Elizabeth line

+Elizabeth line services operate from Heathrow Terminal 5 or London Paddington to Shenfield via London Liverpool Street.
+Off peak there are eight Elizabeth line trains per hour.

 Passenger volume

-These are the passenger usage statistics from the year beginning April 2002 to the year beginning April 2013.
+These are the passenger usage statistics from the year beginning April 2002 to the year beginning April 2013 and for those beginning April 2016 to April 2022.
 Needham Market is the only station on the line that is not served by trains to/from London.